LiteHell/xabelfish/README.md

 *ni**X** b**abelFish**

 This is a live translator for some visual novel game players who use unix-like operating systems.

-This software is hard-typed for japanese game.
+This software is hard-coded for japanese game.
 Change it if you want.

+You need to add `DEEPL_API_KEY` environment variable (Get one from DeepL).
+It will panic if there's no `DEEPL_API_KEY` variable.
+(I'll change it in future...)

 ## Requirements
 - Tesseract